State Duma (Russian Empire): Fourth Duma

 On the eve of the war the government and the Duma were hovering round one another like indecisive wrestlers, neither side able to make a definite move.
 The war made the political parties more cooperative and practically formed into one party.
-When the Tsar announced he would leave for the front at Mogilev, the Progressive Bloc was formed, fearing Rasputin's influence over Tsarina Alexandra would increase.
+When the tsar announced he would leave for the front at Mogilev, the Progressive Bloc was formed, fearing Rasputin's influence over Tsarina Alexandra would increase.

 The Duma gathered on 9 February 1916 after the 76-year-old Ivan Goremykin had been replaced by Boris Stürmer as prime minister and on the condition not to mention Rasputin.
 The deputies were disappointed when Stürmer held his speech.
 Because of the war, he said, it was not the time for constitutional reforms.
-For the first time in his life, the Tsar made a visit to the Taurida Palace, which made it practically impossible to hiss at the new prime minister.
+For the first time in his life, the tsar made a visit to the Tauride Palace, which made it practically impossible to hiss at the new prime minister.